lvl1/courses/salt-cloud-minion-deployment-part2.md

 ## Deploy Our First Minion

-Now we’re ready to make our first droplet!
+Now we're ready to make our first droplet!
 Simply execute the following command, and put in whatever name you would like for the minion:

     salt-cloud -p ubuntu_512MB_ny3 minion1